MatthiasKainer/draft-article/README.md

     description: "A code example of the js pipe operator from the article"
 ---

 The world of software development evolves at a ludicrous speed.
 Things considered state of the art 20 years ago, when I started coding, are now considered legacy and bad practice.
 It's as if doctors would have gone from leeches to gene splicing in half a dozen years.
 Luckily, I enjoy learning.
 And I appreciate every new idea and pattern that I get to know with every new language I encounter.
 The borrow checker and the high level features at high performance from Rust.
 The easiness of bringing your thoughts about data into code from Python.
-And the convenience of composing functions with f#, which always makes me feel as if I'm the maestro of the code, timing the different parts of the orchestra ideally to create the most beautiful song.
+And the convenience of composing functions with F#, which always makes me feel as if I'm the maestro of the code, timing the different parts of the orchestra ideally to create the most beautiful song.

 And all the things, the big and the small, I love in those languages, I miss in others.
 When I switch from Rust to another, I miss results and matches.
 When I switch from Python to another language, I search for their equivalent of NumPy and panda.
-When I switch from f#, I search for a way to pipe and bind my data.
+When I switch from F#, I search for a way to pipe and bind my data.

-It seems a few people were coming from f# to JavaScript and missed that too.
+It seems a few people were coming from F# to JavaScript and missed that too.
 Thus, a new feature will be added to the language: The [pipeline operator](https://github.com/tc39/proposal-pipeline-operator).
 When I first read about this idea, it got me excited.
 Would I be able to create my workflows in JavaScript soon?
 However, after playing around with it, I'm much less enthusiastic and feel that the way this is supposed to be implemented is a mistake.

 Languages have an inherent design that will shape how they can evolve without contradicting themselves.
 Those traits are defined by how the language manages data and state, how it works with types, and the path on which it establishes the absence of things—all of those aspects form constraints on how one can implement specific patterns in a language.
 Or, like here, can't.